ludovic-marquier/AndroMap/README.md

 //add a simple Marker with Latitude and Longitude map.addMarker(new Marker(45.09,2.47));
 ```
-We recommend you to wait for the map finished to display for adding Markers.
+If you want to add a Marker at the creation of the View, we recommend you to wait for the map finishes to load before adding it.
 You can do it this way :

 ```java
 map.setOnMapLoadListener(new OnMapLoadListener() {